JonathanLoscalzo/netcore-tutorials/02-WebApi-TodoApp/README.md

 - A model is an object that represents the data in the app.
 In this case, the only model is a to-do item.
 Models are represented as C# classes, also know as Plain Old C# Object (POCOs).
 - A controller is an object that handles HTTP requests and creates the HTTP response.
 This app has a single controller.
 - To keep the tutorial simple, the app doesn’t use a persistent database.
 The sample app stores to-do items in an in-memory database.

+### add support to entity framework
+Microsoft.AspNetCore.All Has EFcore.InMemory

+### add TodoItem model

+### create DBContext
+Create a db context.
+The db context is the main class that coordinates Entity Framework functionality for a given data model